 All of the following must be completed no later than January 15: The VPAA shall review the Chair's recommendation, the Promotion and Tenure Review Committee's vote, critique the portfolio, evaluate each performance criterion, and decide whether to recommend the granting of tenure and/or promotion.
 The VPAA will then write a narrative evaluation of the applicant's performance on each performance criterion in the form of a letter.
 The narrative evaluation letter will be inserted into the portfolio and the VPAA will provide the applicant with a written statement of his/her recommendation.
 Upon receipt of the VPAA's recommendation the candidate will have the option to withdraw the application (as described in "Withdrawal of the Application" below).
-Should the candidate elect not to withdraw, the VPAA will then forward a recommendation concerning the request and all documentation to the President.
-The VPAA will then forward a written statement of his/her recommendation to the department chair and to the members of the Promotion and Tenure Review Committee.
+Should the candidate elect not to withdraw, the VPAA will then forward a recommendation concerning the request and all documentation to the from the Promotion and Tenure Review committee, department chair, and VPAA.

-Withdrawal of Application: After receiving the VPAA's recommendation the applicant will be given a summative list of the recommendation decisions and have the opportunity to review narrative evaluations from the Promotion and Tenure Review committee, department chair, and VPAA.
 The applicant will then have the opportunity to withdraw the tenure/promotion application without prejudice toward future applications.
 The applicant must file the withdrawal with the VPAA by January 30.
 If the applicant chooses to file a procedural due process appeal, then s/he will have the opportunity of withdrawing the tenure/promotion application at the conclusion of the appeal process or following the VPAA's decision, should the procedure be renewed as a result of the appeal.
 A withdrawal of the application marks the completion of the process.